TimofeyArkhipov/r2-chat/README.md

-Example of using async\await function
+Example of using jQuery and async\await function